Table of Contents

 So the best way to combat this is to develop good habits.

-And this doesn’t mean getting up at 6am to run 3 miles, and then drink a macrobiotic kale shake before you sit at your desk.
+And that doesn’t mean getting up at 6am to run 3 miles, and then drink a macrobiotic kale shake before you sit at your desk.

 Start with something so small it’s almost impossible not to achieve it.

-After a few weeks of doing that the next step is to commit to getting to the same coffee shop 30 minutes earlier.
+After a few weeks of creating that “habit” your next step is to commit to getting to the same coffee shop 30 minutes earlier.

 This is so you have time to read a few chapters of a favorite book, or whatever newspaper is lying around.

 Then at some stage in the month ahead you can invite a friend to meet you for coffee there.

 Just take baby steps because doing that puts less social pressure on you.

 But…but…social media helps me feel less lonely and isolated!